Materials-Consortia/OPTIMADE/optimade.rst

 - **dictionary** is represented by the JSON object type.
 - **unknown** properties are represented by either omitting the property or by a JSON :field-val:`null` value.

-Every response SHOULD contain the following fields, and MUST contain at least :field-val:`meta`:
+Every response SHOULD contain the following fields, and MUST contain at least :field:`meta`:

 - **meta**: a `JSON API meta member <https://jsonapi.org/format/1.0/#document-meta>`__ that contains JSON API meta objects of non-standard meta-information.
   It MUST be a dictionary with these fields:

-  - **api\_version**: a string containing the version of the API implementation.
+  - **api\_version**: a string containing the full version of the API implementation.

   - **query**: information on the query that was requested.
     It MUST be a dictionary with this field: